Chart Color Schemes

 Wollongong was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wollongong, as per data from the Australian Bureau of Statistics Census 2016, had a higher cultural diversity than most local markets with 33.7% of its population born overseas and 28.8% speaking a language other than English at home.
-Christianity was the predominant religion in Wollongong, comprising 45.6% of the population.
-Islam, however, was overrepresented compared to the rest of NSW, making up 4.6% of Wollongong's population versus 0.8%.
+Wollongong, as per the 2016 Census, had a higher cultural diversity than most local markets with 33.7% of its population born overseas and 28.8% speaking languages other than English at home.
+Christianity was the predominant religion in Wollongong, accounting for 45.6%.
+However, Islam showed significant overrepresentation at 4.6%, compared to Regional NSW's 0.8%.

 Frequently Asked Questions - Diversity